Geographic Regions

 The Eastern Rainforest

-- Mbaracayú Forest Nature Reserve: Located in the northeastern part of Paraguay, this reserve protects a significant portion of the Atlantic Forest, providing an excellent destination for rainforest exploration and wildlife observation.
+• Mbaracayú Forest Nature Reserve: Situated on the northeast of Paraguay, this protected area encompasses a large area of the Atlantic Forest making it an ideal place for rainforest and wildlife exploration.

 Urban Centers